uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 ## How users authorise your software

-Businesses and agents using your software to connect to the [Income Tax (Making Tax Digital) APIs](/api-documentation/docs/api?filter=income-tax-mtd) must grant authority to your software to interact with HMRC on their behalf.
+Businesses and agents using your software to connect to the [Making Tax Digital for Income Tax APIs](/api-documentation/docs/api?filter=income-tax-mtd) must grant authority to your software to interact with HMRC on their behalf.
 We use the open standard [OAuth 2.0](https://oauth.net/2/), which involves the business or agent signing in using their Government Gateway account and following the grant authority user journey.

 <a href="figures/link-software-to-hmrc.svg" target="blank"><img src="figures/link-software-to-hmrc.svg" alt="Link software to HMRC" style="width:720px;" /></a>